Python - Math gcd() Function

 Example:

-In the below example, gcd() function is used to return the gcd of the specified arguments.
+In the example below, gcd() function returns the GCD of the specified arguments.

 import math print(math.gcd(35, 49)) print(math.gcd(225, 100)) print(math.gcd(12, 42))